pirate/mesh-botnet/README.md

 **4. Bots can be controlled en-masse by sending commands to the whole C&C channel:**
 ![](http://imgur.com/tu8y9ym.png)

-\* I removed the Google Chrome trojan because I don't want script kiddies finding this and using it on people, it's trivial to modify Droplet.app into a real trojan if needed though.
+\* I removed the Google Chrome trojan from github because I don't want script kiddies finding this and using it on people.
-\*\* 2016 note: this infection vector no longer works due to Gatekeeper and SIP.
-Gatekeeper prevents a fake Chrome from launching without a valid developer ID, and SIP prevents the installer from copying files into `/var/`.

-Beginner's Contributor Guide:
+Development Guide:
 ========

 1. Install the [Github App](http://mac.github.com) or [GitUp](http://gitup.co/) for an easy GUI